RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 categories: ["RS"]
 aliases: /rs/administering/installing-upgrading/upgrading/
 ---
-To upgrade the Redis Enterprise Software (RS) on a cluster, you must upgrade each of the nodes and then upgrade each of the databases in the cluster.
+To upgrade the Redis Enterprise Software (RS) software on a cluster, you must upgrade each of the nodes and then upgrade each of the databases in the cluster.

 {{< warning >}}